transitive-bullshit/bittorrent-client/README.md

 #### `client.get(torrentId)`

 Return the torrent with the given `torrentId`.
-Easier that searching through the `client.torrents` array by hand for the torrent you want.
+Easier than searching through the `client.torrents` array by hand for the torrent you want.

+#### `client.ratio`

+Aggregate seed ratio for all torrents in the client.

 ### torrent api